apache/arrow/docs/source/cpp/parquet.rst

 * Reading Arrow types from their storage types (such as Duration from int64 columns);
 * Reading string and binary columns back into large variants with 64-bit offsets;
-* Reading back columns as dictionary encoded (whether an Arrow column and a the serialized Parquet version are dictionary encoded are independent).
+* Reading back columns as dictionary encoded (whether an Arrow column and the serialized Parquet version are dictionary encoded are independent).

 Supported Parquet features